 When organizations are striving to develop and sustain a culture of safety excellence, leadership words and behaviors influence employees’ attitudes, beliefs and ideas about safety.
 Research shows it takes four key leadership skills to inspire a positive safety culture that influences safe employee behavior.

-The Safety Leadership Assessment is a statistically validated instrument designed to help you assess those essential leadership skills, utilize quantifiable data, and appropriately develop leadership to inspire a culture of safety excellence in your organization.
+The Safety Leadership Assessment is a statistically validated instrument designed to help you assess those essential safety leadership skills, utilize quantifiable data, and appropriately develop leadership to inspire a culture of safety excellence in your organization.

 After more than five years of research and collaboration from behavioral assessment experts, Development Dimensions International (DDI), Caterpillar has developed the Safety Leadership Assessment to assess key leadership attributes that, when demonstrated with a high degree, will positively influence employee safety behavior.